Turner Syndrome

 Outlook / Prognosis

-The prognosis, or outlook, for women with Turner syndrome (TS) is usually good.
-Life expectancy for Turner syndrome might be slightly shorter, but by testing for and treating the conditions that come with TS, women with TS can expect to live essentially normal lives.
+The life expectancy for people with Turner syndrome might be slightly shorter.
+But by testing for and treating the health conditions that can come with TS, people with TS can expect to have a typical lifespan.

 Living With